mshmsh5000/northstar/documentation/endpoints/users.md

   parse_installation_ids: String // CSV values or array will be appended to existing interests
   interests: String, Array // CSV values or array will be appended to existing interests
   source: String // Immutable (can only be set if existing value is `null`)
+  role: String // Can only be modified by admins.
+Either 'user' (default), 'staff', or 'admin'.

   // Hidden fields (optional):
   race: String